NCERT Exemplar Class 11 Biology Solutions Chapter 14 Respiration in Plants

 • Respiratory quotient

-What will the Student learn in NCERT Exemplar Class 11 Biology Solutions Chapter 14?
+NCERT Exemplar Class 11 Biology Solutions Chapter 12 Importance

-Aerobic cellular respiration is a more efficient respiration process than fermentation.
-It reaps more than 30 molecules of ATP.
-In this process, respiration takes place in the mitochondria of the cell when oxygen is present.
-It uses sugars generated during photosynthesis along with oxygen to promote plant growth.
+Aerobic respiration is an efficient process that creates more than 30 ATP molecules, as opposed to fermentation, which produces much smaller amounts of energy.
+The process takes place in the mitochondria when oxygen is available and uses the sugars produced during photosynthesis to fuel plant growth.

 NCERT Exemplar Class 11 Biology Solutions Chapter Wise